 The Ultimate Allergy-Friendly Poutine

 From the West Coast to Chicago, New York and Las Vegas, Quebec-invented poutine is all the rage.
 While there are many variations of the French-fried potatoes with gravy and cheese curds dish, our poutine is unique.
 It’s allergy-friendly, with no dairy or gluten, and vegetable-based.
+Photo: Andrew Grinton

 Makes: 4 servings

 Free of: gluten and all top allergens

 - 4 tbsp dairy-free, soy-free margarine, such as Earth Balance buttery sticks